US-EU deal sets a 15% tariff on most goods and averts the threat of a trade war with a global shock

 Von der Leyen said the 15% tariffs were “across the board, all inclusive” and that “indeed, basically the European market is open.”

+In the meantime, there will be work to do on other fronts.
+Von der Leyen had a mandate to negotiate because the European Commission handles trade for member countries.
+But the Commission should now present the deal to member states and EU lawmakers — who will ultimately decide whether or not to approve it.

-Before the meeting began, Trump pledged to change what he characterized as “a very one-sided transaction, very unfair to the United States.”
+Before their meeting began, Trump pledged to change what he characterized as “a very one-sided transaction, very unfair to the United States.”

-Von der Leyen said the U.S. and EU combined have the world's largest trade volume, encompassing hundreds of millions of people and trillions of dollars.
-She added that Trump was “known as a tough negotiator and dealmaker."
+Von der Leyen said the U.S. and EU combined have the world's largest trade volume, encompassing hundreds of millions of people and trillions of dollars and added that Trump was “known as a tough negotiator and dealmaker."

 “But fair,” Trump said.

-For months, Trump has threatened most of the world with large tariffs in hopes of shrinking major U.S. trade deficits with many key trading partners.
-More recently, he had hinted that any deal with the EU would have to “buy down” the currently scheduled tariff rate of 30%.
+Trump has spent months threatening most of the world with large tariffs in hopes of shrinking major U.S. trade deficits with many key trading partners.
+More recently, he had hinted that any deal with the EU would have to “buy down” a tariff rate of 30% that had been set to take effect.

-During his comments before the deal was announced, he pointed to a recent U.S. agreement with Japan that set tariff rates for many goods at 15% and suggested the EU could agree to something similar.

-Asked then if he would be willing to accept tariff rates lower than that, Trump said “no.”
+But during his comments before the agreement was announced, the president was sked if he'd be willing to accept tariff rates lower than 15%, and said “no.”

-Their meeting came after Trump played golf for the second straight day at his Turnberry course, this time with a group that included sons Eric and Donald Jr. The president's five-day visit to Scotland is built around golf and promoting properties bearing his name.
+Their meeting came after Trump played golf for the second straight day at Turnberry, this time with a group that included sons Eric and Donald Jr. In addition to negotiating deals, Trump's five-day visit to Scotland is built around golf and promoting properties bearing his name.

 On Tuesday, Trump will be in Aberdeen, in northeastern Scotland, where his family has another golf course and is opening a third next month.
 The president and his sons plan to help cut the ribbon on the new course.

-Joining von der Leyen were Maros Sefcovic, the EU’s chief trade negotiator; Björn Seibert, the head of von der Leyen's Cabinet; Sabine Weyand, the commission's directorate-general for trade, and Tomas Baert, head of trade and agriculture at the EU's delegation to the U.S.

 The U.S. and EU seemed close to a deal earlier this month, but Trump instead threatened the 30% tariff rate.
-The deadline for the Trump administration to begin imposing tariffs has shifted in recent weeks but is now firm, the administration insists.
+The deadline for the Trump administration to begin imposing tariffs has shifted in recent weeks but is now firm and coming Friday, the administration insists.

 “No extensions, no more grace periods.
 Aug.
-1, the tariffs are set, they’ll go into place, Customs will start collecting the money and off we go," U.S. Commerce Secretary Howard Lutnick told “Fox News Sunday.”
+1, the tariffs are set, they’ll go into place, Customs will start collecting the money and off we go," U.S. Commerce Secretary Howard Lutnick told “Fox News Sunday" before the EU deal was announced.
 He added, however, that even after that “people can still talk to President Trump.
 I mean, he’s always willing to listen.”

 Without an agreement, the EU said it was prepared to retaliate with tariffs on hundreds of American products, ranging from beef and auto parts to beer and Boeing airplanes.